MartinVeli/Bricks-drop/README.md

 The project implements a game - "Bricks Drop" in C++.
 The game involves manipulating blocks within a matrix, scoring points based on certain criteria.

 # Features
-- Dynamic generation of play zones with blocks.
+- Dynamic generation of blocks.
 - User commands for play.
 - Point scoring based on specific conditions.